Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/sdks/react-native-sdk.md

 | --- | --- | --- |
 | `user` | optional | Explicit [user](../general/data-model.md#users) information to pass with the request to evaluate.
 This user information is merged with user information provided from [integrations](#integrations) via the [user provider](#user-provider), preferring properties passed explicitly to `fetch()` over provided properties. |

-We recommend calling `fetch()` during application start up so that the user gets the most up-to-date variants for the application session.
-Furthermore, you'll need to wait for the fetch request to return a result before rendering the user experience in order to avoid the interface "flickering".
+Amplitude Experiment recommends calling `fetch()` during application start up so that the user gets the most up-to-date variants for the application session.
+Furthermore, should wait for the fetch request to return a result before rendering the user experience to avoid the interface "flickering".

 ```js
 const user = {